humanbydefinition/p5.asciify/repo_assets/wiki/00_Home.md

 # Features

-`p5.asciify` features a customizable rendering pipeline which is being executed every time the user's `draw()` function is finished executing, currently consisting of optional effect shaders being applied before and after the ASCII conversion, as well as up to 3 different layers of ASCII conversion, each with its own set of parameters that can be adjusted at any time.
+`p5.asciify` features a customizable rendering pipeline which is being executed every time the user's `draw()` function is finished executing, currently consisting of up to 4 different layers of ASCII conversion, each with its own set of parameters that can be adjusted at any time.

 ## ASCII Conversion